-China threatened Australia with a boycott if it pushed a coronavirus investigation, reigniting a debate over economic ties
+Australia’s coronavirus disputes with China are growing.
+So are debates over its deep economic ties to Beijing.

 After a Norwegian committee awarded dissident writer Liu Xiaobo the Nobel Peace Prize that year, China, the world’s largest seafood consumer, blocked salmon imports worth hundreds of millions of dollars until 2016.

 In 2012, a maritime dispute with Japan badly dented Toyota and Nissan sales.
-After South Korea agreed to install a U.S. radar system in 2017, China informally blocked tour packages and state media fanned boycotts that some estimates say shaved 0.5 percent off South Korean GDP.
+After South Korea agreed to install a U.S. radar system in 2017, China informally blocked tour packages and state media fanned boycotts that some estimates say shaved 0.5 percent off South Korean gross domestic product.

 In October, China blocked National Basketball Association games from television and streaming sites after the league refused to fire Houston Rockets executive Daryl Morey, who retweeted a message in support of Hong Kong protesters.
-As a result, the league lost a “significant” amount of money — “probably less than $400 million,” Commissioner Adam Silver estimated — but U.S. lawmakers urged it to not bow to Beijing.
+As a result, the league lost a “significant” amount of money — “probably less than $400 million,” NBA Commissioner Adam Silver estimated — but U.S. lawmakers urged it to not bow to Beijing.

 The threat of Chinese boycotts may now seem less potent than in 2010 because “companies realize that advocating fixing things with China doesn’t look good for their political image,” said Darren Lim, an international relations scholar at Australian National University who has studied each of the boycott campaigns.